byteball/aa-channels-lib/doc/reference.md

 };
 ```

-*When the node isn't in high availability mode, there is no scope disctinction for events
+*When the node isn't in high availability mode, there is no scope distinction for events